plxtra/zenith-websocket-api/src/content/docs/getting-started/index.md

 title: "Getting Started"
 ---

-Getting started with the Zenith WebSockets API client requires nothing more than a modern web-browser and some skill with JavaScript.
+Getting started with the Front-end WebSockets API client requires nothing more than a modern web-browser and some skill with JavaScript.

 ## Authenticate